-- 5.1.12 Each piece of skin shall then be photographed, inked or powdered.
-The procedure used is based on training and experience of the working Forensic Scientist.
-If necessary, the skin may be placed over the gloved hand or finger of the Forensic Scientist and ink or powder applied for printing. - 5.1.13 Prints shall be preserved on a ten-print card, white paper, HandiPrint in conjunction with clear acetate sheets, or by the use of photography.
-Ensure that all impressions are properly marked. - 5.1.14 Once impressions are obtained return the hands to the original container and seal.
-Any additional remains shall be placed in the original container or in separate plastic containers and attached to the original container.
-Place all sealed containers back in refrigeration.
+- 5.1.13 Each piece of skin shall then be photographed, inked or powdered.
+The procedure used is based on training and experience of the working examiner/technician.
+If necessary, the skin may be placed over the gloved hand or finger of the examiner/technician and ink or powder applied for printing. - 5.1.14 Prints shall be preserved on a ten-print card, white paper, adhesive lifter or by the use of photography.
+Ensure that all impressions are properly marked.

-Note: The method used to obtain impressions from human remains shall be determined by the Forensic Scientist.
+Note: The method used to obtain impressions from human remains shall be determined by the examiner/technician.
 Each set of remains shall be examined independently and one or more of the methods of printing described above shall be used.

-5.2 Standards and Controls - N/A
+- 5.2 Standards and Controls N/A

-- 5.3 Calibration N/A - 5.4 Sampling N/A - 5.5 Calculations N/A - 5.6 Uncertainty of Measurement N/A - 6.0 Limitations In some cases, the remains may not be suitable for obtaining adequate impressions.
-The level of decomposition shall dictate whether or not postmortem inked impression may be obtained. - 7.0 Safety Protective gloves, surgical mask/face shield and protective clothing shall be worn.
+- 5.3 Calibration -N/A

+- 5.4 Sampling -N/A

+- 5.5 Calculations N/A

+- 5.6 Uncertainty of Measurement N/A

+- 6.0 Limitations In some cases, the remains may not be suitable for obtaining adequate impressions.
+The level of decomposition shall dictate whether or not postmortem inked impression may be obtained.

+- 7.0 Safety Protective gloves, surgical mask/face shield and protective clothing shall be worn.
 Hands from deceased individuals present the most severe biological hazard of any evidence processed in the Latent Evidence Section.
-No Forensic Scientist shall process items of human remains while working alone in the Latent Evidence Section.
-All work on hands shall be performed in the bio-hood. - 7.1 Extreme caution shall be exercised to protect yourself and others from infection.
-Every accident shall be reported to the supervisor immediately. - 7.2 Properly discard all used materials in red biohazard bags.
-Clean all work surfaces and contaminated instruments thoroughly with a 10 % bleach solution. - 7.3 Do not eat, drink or smoke while performing this procedure. - 7.4 All hands and fingers shall be stored in the refrigerator in a sealed container until needed.
+No examiner/technician shall process items of human remains alone.
+All work on detached hands or feet shall be performed in the bio-hood if possible.

+- 7.1 Extreme caution shall be exercised to protect yourself and others from infection.
+Every accident shall be reported to the supervisor immediately.